 What is the Current Ratio?

-The current ratio—also referred to as the working capital ratio—is a numerical measure of liquidity.
-It compares an organization’s current assets (i.e., those easily converted to liquid cash) to its current liabilities (i.e., debt obligations due within the next twelve months).
+The current ratio, also known as the working capital ratio, is a measure of liquidity.
+It compares an organization’s current assets (i.e., assets that can be converted to cash within 12 months) to its current liabilities (i.e., obligations due within 12 months).

 Synonyms